 Born and raised in Minneapolis, Hayley Lewis (Corzine), first started writing songs on the ukulele and piano at the age of 15 and has blossomed into a full-time performer.

-Drawing Influences from such artists as Lianne LaHavas, Carole King and Fleetwood Mac, Corzine's style could be described as indie R&B.
+Drawing Influences from such artists as Orla Gartland, dodie, Sara Bareilles, Ingrid Michaelson, LEON, Hayley Williams, and other powerful female vocalists, Corzine's style could be described as indie rock.

 In her debut EP, And There It Is, Hayley draws inspiration from her life experiences, ranging from youthful romance, struggles with anxiety and trying to let go of a past that won't let go of you.